 XS: Located inside Wynn Las Vegas, Check schedule for DJs, Doors open at 10PM, Men $30, Women $20, Locals Free.

 If you were thinking Tuesday was going to be a pretty ‘weak night,’ think again.
 Tuesday in Las Vegas is the battle of the industry night as six excellent venues battle it out and host events which invite tourists, locals, and nightlife industry members out for the party.
-Check out 1Oak Nightclub at Mirage, a taste of Los Angeles at Hyde inside Bellagio, Moon Nightclub at Palms, Pure Nightclub at Caesars, or Lavo at Venetian’s Palazzo.
+Check out 1Oak Nightclub at Mirage, a taste of Los Angeles at Hyde inside Bellagio, Pure Nightclub at Caesars, or Lavo at Venetian’s Palazzo.

 1OAK: Mirage, Doors at 10:30, Men $40, Women $30, Locals Free.

 LAVO: Palazzo, Doors at 11PM, Men $20, Women $10, Locals Free.

 Pure: Caesars, Doors at 10PM, Men $30, Women $20, Local Industry Free.

 Wednesday night offers more of a distinct variety of nightlife options as Surrender at Wynn has a very beautiful outdoor pool area open in addition to their interior nightclub, LAVO, also inside Palazzo, is your high-energy intimate nightclub, Light Nightclub inside Mandalay Bay, LAX inside Luxor is great for Top 40 and House mixes, while Chateau at Paris provides a great view with it’s rooftop party.